mponce0/eHelp/README.md

 ```

-Even when the @fnName and @params are not definied, the usage will be generated based on the actual function definition:
+Even when the @fnName and @params are not defined, the usage will be generated based on the actual function definition:
 ```
 myTestFn <- function(x,y,z,t=0) {
 #'